 This guide breaks down what the published research demonstrates, where the science has gaps, and what it means if you're considering NMN supplementation.

-Harvard geneticist David Sinclair, PhD, whose lab has published extensively on NAD+ biology, has described NAD+ decline as a central driver of age-related dysfunction.
-In a widely cited discussion on the Huberman Lab podcast, Sinclair noted that NMN supplementation can double blood NAD+ levels within about two weeks — "fueling the sirtuin defense system" that protects cells against damage.
+Harvard geneticist David Sinclair, PhD, whose lab has published extensively on NAD+ biology, has described NAD+ decline as a central driver of age-related dysfunction, with NMN studied as one way to raise NAD+ levels and support the sirtuin enzymes that help protect cells against damage.
+Reported increases in blood NAD+ vary between studies, and the size and durability of the effect in humans remain under active investigation.

 How Much Does NMN Actually Raise NAD+?